danielmarschall/cmdb2/README.md

 ### Data storage

 Where is my data stored?
-By default, data is stored in your Windows profile at `C:\Users\YourName\`
+By default, data is stored at your Windows user profile folder at `C:\Users\YourName\CMDB2`

 The data files are named:
 - `cmdb2.mdf`